symmetriccurve/Interview-questions/Reactjs Question.md

 ### What is a State in a React ?

-A state is nothing but a javascript object to determine the behaviour of the component, every time a state change happen in fact a prop change happen, a render is triggered or UI is re-rendered.
+A state is nothing but a javascript object to determine the behavior of the component, every time a state change happen in fact a prop change happen, a render is triggered or UI is re-rendered.

 Creating a state